 - 1 cup semisweet chocolate chips or more if you like

 - Preheat oven to 350 degrees F. Line a 13x9 inch pan with nonstick foil or parchment paper.

 - Place chocolate and butter in a microwave-safe bowl and microwave on high for 1 minute.
 Stir and repeat until smooth.
 Let cool for about 5 minutes.

-- While first layer cools, prepare filling.
+- When first layer is cool, prepare caramel filling.

 - Lift brownies from pan and place on a big cutting board.
 Slice into whatever size you feel like.